-Also on the edge of the First District, the magnificent St. Charles’s Church.
-One of the most outstanding baroque churches north of the Alps, it boasts a dome that rises over 230 feet high – and stands as a major landmark on the Viennese skyline.
+On the edge of the First District is the magnificent St. Stephans Cathedral (Stephansdom).
+One of the most outstanding gothic churches in Europe, it boasts a dome that rises over 466 feet high – and stands as a major landmark on the Viennese skyline.

 The capital of Austria hasn’t just culture – but mouthwatering cookies and cakes.
 Go beyond the ubiquitous strudel.
 Stop at the Sacher Hotel for the original Sachertorte, a dry chocolate cake with apricot jam that is recreated in pastry shops the world over.
 Enjoy after a dinner of Wiener schnitzel – available in almost any restaurant that serves traditional Viennese cuisine.